QuentinMaz/MDPFuzz_Replicability_Study_Artifact/README.md

 cp fault_discovery_plot.png /output
 exit
 ```
-The file should appear in you current directory.
+The file should appear in your current directory.
 The plot function is designed to work with the final results: therefore, the time axis (horizontal) does not correspond to the time of the demonstration (10 minutes).
 <!-- First, build the Docker image with `docker build -t demo .`.
 Then, run the image into a container with the command `docker run --rm -v .:/output demo`.
 The command above ensures that container is automatically shut down once finished.